PlexSheep/SREMP/docs/specification.md

 ### 1.1 Terminology

-This document uses a mix of ABNF-like (RFC 5234) notation and Rust-like Pseudocode for structured definitions.
+This document uses a mix of ABNF like (RFC 5234) notation and Rust-like Pseudocode for structured definitions.
 Platform messages are defined using a simplified notation where:

 - `Name := { field: type, field: type }` defines structured data
 - `Name := VALUE1 | VALUE2` defines enumerated types